thehackingsage/kali-nethunter/README.md

 - That's it !!!
 You have successfully installed TWRP Recovery.
 - Now, navigate to TWRP Recovery with your volume keys and select it with the power button.

+> ⚠️ *You can also create a backup using TWRP and move it to your PC or USB Stick so if anything goes wrong you can restore your stock android*

 ### Wipe All Data and Flash Patches :

 - Reboot to TWRP Recovery